bhkashani-cmd/academic-site/_pages/research.md

 ---
-title: "Research"
+title: "Publications"
 permalink: /research/
 layout: single
 author_profile: true
 ---

-# Research
+# Publications

-This page provides an overview of my research activities and scholarly outputs.
+This page provides a comprehensive list of my scholarly publications.

+---

 ## Journal Articles

-_Content will be added._
+_Publications will be added._

 ---

 ## Conference Papers

-_Content will be added._
+_Publications will be added._

 ---

 ## Books

-_Content will be added._
+_Publications will be added._

 ---

 ## Book Chapters

-_Content will be added._
+_Publications will be added._

 ---

 ## Working Papers

-_Content will be added._
+_Publications will be added._

 ---

-## Research Projects

-_Content will be added._

----

-## Research Interests
+## Reports

-_Content will be added._
+_Publications will be added._